MSc in Development Management

-The MSc is the highest level of qualification in our development management programme, which also offers a Postgraduate Certificate in Development Management (C48), Postgraduate Certificate in Conflict and Development (C67), Postgraduate Certificate in Human Rights and Development (C96) and Postgraduate Diploma in Development Management (D37).
-All of these can serve as building blocks for the MSc.
+The MSc is the highest level of qualification in our development management programme, which also offers the following that can serve as building blocks for the MSc:

 You can find additional information about postgraduate development management studies on the Development Policy and Practice website.

 Planning your studies

 You should normally hold a bachelors degree from a UK university (or equivalent), or have experience in this field.
 If you are a non-graduate we suggest that you ask our Student Registration & Enquiry Service for advice before registering on your first module.